thelunararmy/py-qmoji/README.md

 A python script that converts strings to QR Code built using Emojis.
 The output can be copied & pasted into messaging apps and then scanned using a QR Code reader

 ## Why?
-So I cann annoy my friends with QR codes on social media.
+So I can annoy my friends with QR codes on social media.

 ## What?
 Requires `python 2.7.x`.